dijasila/Defects/README.txt

+# Welcome to the defect HT project

-This file gives an overview of the structure of the defect HT project and should be updated whenever new important information is coming up.
+This introduction gives an overview of the structure of the defect HT project and should be updated whenever new important information is coming up.
 It also describes how we plan to do things in order to obtain consistent results and have a consistent way of running calculations, extracting data, and visualizing results.